graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

 ### Some General Points on Locks and Lock-free designs

-Note that one of the main points of `atomic` data types is not just to prevent races on simple data types, but to build lock free thread safe objects.
-(In fact you may be surprised if you measure the performance of `mutex` vs. `atomic` for some data types.)

-This topic is advanced and we don't have time to explore it here, but in general *lock free* programming is going to scale much better than programming with locks.
-If your contention is low, locking should work and it is simpler; but if you can use *lock free* (or at least high performance locking) data structures then do that.
+Generally, whenever you are thinking to introduce a mutex into your code, you should consider if it's possible to avoid this by having a lock free design.
+This topic is advanced and we don't have time to explore it here, but in general *lock free* programming is going to scale much better than programming with locks (see references for a few introductory articles).
+Mutexes will limit your parallel performance and atomic variables are expensive to use.

+If you do need to lock something in your program then try to hold the lock for the absolute minimum amount of time, i.e., accumulate some global change in local variables first, then acquire the lock to do an update and release the lock as quickly as possible.
+In this way many threads can calculate their "local" changes in parallel and then only contend for the lock briefly.

+Likewise, in compound data objects, try to lock at the minimum granularity (*fine grained locking*) to reduce contention and keep as many of your threads busy for as much of the time as possible.

 # Exercises